Dive the Rainbow Reef, Fiji

 Fiji Diving at its best

-The Remote Resort offers diving on the Rainbow Reef with our partners at Taveuni Ocean Sports for divers of all levels of experience and expertise.
+The Remote Resort offers diving on the Rainbow Reef with our partners at Taveuni Ocean Sports and Dive Academy Fiji for divers of all levels of experience and expertise.
 There are a variety of deep wall drop offs and shallow drift dives in the area, meaning there is something here for everyone.
+For bookings please email the operators directly, you can see additional information below or on their websites.

 Taveuni Ocean Sports

-Taveuni Ocean Sports dive shop is based on Taveuni Island and for the convenience of The Remote Resort guests we offer boat transfers directly to their dive boats on the Rainbow Reef.
+Taveuni Ocean Sports dive shop is based on Taveuni Island and for the convenience of The Remote Resort guests we offer boat transfers directly to their dive boats on the Rainbow Reef for USD$50 per person, per day (return trip).
 Taveuni Ocean Sports have three custom-built aluminium dive boats (Ika Lai Lai, 8.5 metres and Upwelling, 9.5 metres) which could each carry ten divers, but carries no more than six divers for guest comfort and safety and one 12 meter dive boat, Super Fish, which can carry up to twelve divers plus crew.

 Taveuni Ocean Sports has a maximum of four divers per instructor.
 The group size of four is only if divers are of similar experience level, otherwise the ratio is reduced even more to give divers the best experience possible.
 Led by Owner, Julie Kelly, Taveuni Ocean Sports crew know every species of fish found on the Rainbow Reef.
 During lunch between the dives, the crew gives a very interesting lecture about fish behaviour, inverts and corals of the Rainbow Reef.